More closures seen among Chinese peer-to-peer lenders as new rules loom

 Ezubao, China's largest P2P platform by lending figures, is being investigated for suspected illegal business activities, the official Xinhua news agency reported on Tuesday.

-The P2P lender had lent 70 billion yuan ($11 billion) and counts Bank of China Ltd (601988.SS) (3988.HK), the country's fourth-biggest lender, as its major creditor, local financial magazine Caixin reported.
+The P2P lender had lent 70 billion yuan ($11 billion) and counts Bank of China Ltd , the country's fourth-biggest lender, as its major creditor, local financial magazine Caixin reported.

 Ezubao's offices in Beijing and Shenzhen were closed by police earlier this month, an investor told Reuters.